 - Go to the search box > type msconfig.

-- Select System Configuration > go to Services tab.
+- Select System Configuration > go to the Services tab.

 - Select Hide all Microsoft services > Disable all.